-As shown in Figure 3, both the marginal return of the endowed land under self-cultivation and the marginal return of the endowed land to be rented out for the first unit will become higher at any given size of land endowment for a higher security level of land endowment, holding prices constant.
+As shown in Figure 3, holding prices constant both the marginal return of the endowed land under self-cultivation and the marginal return of the endowed land to be rented out for the first unit will become higher, at any given size of land endowment, for a higher security level of land endowment.
 Higher land ownership security raises these marginal returns as it reduces the unit cost of protecting the endowed land and its attached capital investments.
-Agents endowed with land of size below the minimum size of land collateral required for access to credit A_e^m will only capture the benefit of a lower unit cost of protecting the endowed land as they do not have accessible credit to make attached capital investments.
-Agents endowed with land of size above A_e^m , however, will additionally capture the benefit of a lower unit cost of protecting attached capital investments by using the (increased) accessible credit to make more investments.
-Hence, they witness larger gains in these marginal returns than the other landed agents who have no access to credit.
+Agents endowed with land of sizes below the minimum size of land collateral required for credit access A_e^m will only capture the benefit of a lower unit cost of protecting the endowed land as they do not have accessible credit to make attached capital investments.
+Agents endowed with land of sizes above A_e^m , however, will additionally capture the benefit of a lower unit cost of protecting attached capital investments by using the (increased) accessible credit to make more investments.
+Hence, they will witness larger gains in marginal returns of the endowed land than the others who have no access to credit.